WWF trademark dispute

 The WWF trademark dispute was a legal event where the World Wide Fund for Nature (WWF) filed a lawsuit against the World Wrestling Federation (WWF) over the violation of a prior international agreement regarding usage of the "WWF" initials.
+The Fund had used the "WWF" initialism 18 years prior to the Federation's use.

 On April 17, 2000, the Fund commenced proceedings in the High Court of Justice in England against the Federation, citing breaches of their 1994 international agreement, as the Fund was based in Switzerland, and the Federation was based in the United States.
-The court ruled in favor of the Fund on August 10, 2001, and the Court of Appeal upheld the ruling on February 27, 2002.
-On May 6, 2002, the Federation abandoned their petition for appeal at the House of Lords, announcing their name change to World Wrestling Entertainment (WWE).
+The High Court ruled in favor of the Fund on August 10, 2001, and the Court of Appeal upheld their ruling on February 27, 2002.
+On May 6, 2002, the Federation, despite having an active petition for appeal at the House of Lords, announced their name change to World Wrestling Entertainment (WWE).

 On May 16, 2002, WWE chairman Vince McMahon appeared on TSN's Off the Record with Michael Landsberg, stating that wrestling's international expansion in the 1990s, as well as the advent of the Internet, had created unforeseen challenges when the Federation and the Fund initially agreed on the use of the "WWF" initials in 1989.

 The case

 The World Wide Fund for Nature's offices in Zurich, pictured in January 2020.
-Despite changing its name from "World Wildlife Fund" in 1989, the Fund maintain usage of the "WWF" initials.
+Despite changing its name outside of North America from "World Wildlife Fund" in 1989, the Fund maintain usage of the "WWF" initials.

 Background

 The World Wildlife Fund registered the "WWF" initials as a trademark in 1961.
-Despite changing its name internationally to the World Wide Fund for Nature in 1989, the Fund retain use of the "WWF" initials globally as its logo and in-print, and still refer to itself as the World Wildlife Fund (WWF) in the United States and Canada.
+Despite changing its name internationally to the World Wide Fund for Nature in 1989, the Fund retained use of the "WWF" initials globally as its logo and in-print, and still referred to itself as the World Wildlife Fund (WWF) in the United States and Canada.

 Originally founded as the Capitol Wrestling Corporation (CWC) in 1953, the wrestling promotion changed its name in 1963 to the World Wide Wrestling Federation (WWWF).
 In 1979, the WWWF rebranded as the World Wrestling Federation (WWF).
 Initially, the Federation conducted operations only within the United States, and did not venture internationally.